stufro/stufro.com/_posts/2023-04-24-parallel-gitlab-cucumber.md

 ```

 Approach 1 comes with a problem.
 Some feature files will have more scenarios than others.
 Using this approach resulted in one of the jobs running
-twice any many scenarios as another meaning the load wasn't evenly spread between the jobs.
+twice as many scenarios as another meaning the load wasn't evenly spread between the jobs.

 ## Approach 2 - evenly spreading the load
 _tl;dr [view full solution](https://gist.github.com/stufro/71ebea8cc89925837bd42e84bb0c5b5c#file-version1-rb)._